-For 2017, Statistics South Africa estimated the mid-year population as 56,52 million.
-Approximately 28,9 million (51%) of the population was female.
-Gauteng comprises the largest share of the South African population.
-Approximately 14,3 million people (25,3%) live in this province.
-KwaZulu-Natal is the province with the second largest population, with 11,1 million people (19,6%) living in this province.
-With a population of approximately 1,21 million people (2,1%), Northern Cape remains the province with the south African population.
+Gauteng comprises the largest share of the South African population, with approximately 15.2 million people (25.8%) living in this province.
+KwaZulu-Natal is the province with the second largest population, with an estimated 11.3 million people (19.2%) living in this province.
+With a population of approximately 1.26 million people (2.2%), the Northern Cape remains the province with the smallest share of the South African population.

-About 29,6% of the population is aged younger than 15 years and approximately 8,1% (4,60 million) is 60 years or older.
-Similar proportions of those younger than 15 years live in Gauteng (21,1%) and KwaZulu-Natal (21,1%).
-Of the elderly aged 60 years and older, the highest percentage 24,0% (1,10 million) reside in Gauteng.
+About 28.8% of the population is aged younger than 15 years and approximately 9.0% (5.3 million) is 60 years or older.
+Of those younger than 15 years of age, the majority reside in Gauteng (21.5%) and KwaZulu-Natal (21.1%).
+Of the elderly (those aged 60 years and older), the highest percentage 23.9% (1.27 million) reside in Gauteng.
 The proportion of elderly persons aged 60 and older is increasing over time.

-Migration is an important demographic process in shaping the age structure and distribution of the provincial population.
-For the period 2016-2021, Gauteng and Western Cape are estimated to experience the largest inflow of migrants of approximately, 1 595 106 and 485 560 respectively.
+Migration is an important demographic process, as it shapes the age structure and distribution of the provincial population.
+For the period 2016 - 2021, Gauteng and the Western Cape are estimated to experience the largest inflow of migrants of approximately, 1 643 590 and 493 621 respectively.

-Life expectancy at birth for 2017 is estimated at 61,2 years for males and 66,7 years for females.
+Life expectancy at birth for 2019 is estimated at 61.5 years for males and 67.7 years for females.

-The infant mortality rate for 2017 is estimated at 32,8 per 1 000 live births.
+The infant mortality rate for 2019 is estimated at 22.1 per 1000 live births.